vcl/vcl/packages/vcl/select-list/README.md

 [menu example](/demo/example-menu.html)

-The example below is a dropdown with _listbox_ semantics.
+The example below is a select-list with _listbox_ semantics.
 In this example, multiple items are already selected.
 Also sub-labels or items are used.